 SABIC uses different channels for talent development.
-In 2019, we grew human capital in multiple ways.
-We established over 1900 learning and development programs to support learning at every professional level and area of our business.
-SABIC worked with universities globally to provide the best resources for our employees, including an ondemand leadership and management skill-development tool from one of the world's top business universities.
+In 2020, we grew human capital in multiple ways.
+We have developed over 1900 learning and development programs to support learning at every professional level and area of our business.
+SABIC worked with universities globally to provide the best resources for our employees, including an on-demand leadership and management skill-development tool from one of the world's top business universities.

-Talent is also developed through other efforts such as our Young SABIC Professionals (YSP) and SABIC Women's Network (SWN) internal organizations.
+Talent is also developed through other efforts such as our Young SABIC Professionals (YSP) and SABIC Women's Network (SWN) internal organizations, and through our Global Leadership Challenge program.
 In addition, our career lines help guide employees on their career journey and the SABIC Academy provided extensive training and educational opportunities.

 SABIC has a strong track record of investing in its people, and offers different avenues and training programs to improve oneself.
+In 2019 we were unable to report the average hours employees spent on training, but have included it in 2020, made possible due to an upgrade in our software which will enables us to get this data directly.